 Where to buy: Through the Real Milk Company’s website.
 You can use code mychemicalfreehouse for 10% off.

-To clean your Tung oiled deck, you can use gentle soaps, but some non-toxic cleaners can damage it – this post goes over the best options.
+PS to clean your Tung oiled deck, you can use gentle soaps, but some non-toxic cleaners can damage it – this post goes over the best options.

 6. Monocoat Hybrid Exterior Wood Protector